 Windows 10 19H1 Preview build 18309 available for Fast ring insiders, Here whats new!

-If you are Windows Insider users open Windows 10 settings, From update & security check for updates that download and install the latest build 18309 on your PC and allows testing new Windows 10 Features before available for everyone.
-Let’s take a roundup Windows 10 build 18309 features and changelog details.
+If you are Windows Insider user open Windows 10 settings, From update & security check for updates that download and install the latest build 18309 on your PC and allows testing new Windows 10 Features before available for everyone.
+Let’s take a roundup of Windows 10 build 18309 features and changelog details.

 What’s new Windows 10 build 18309?

 Previously with Windows 10 build 18305, Microsoft has revamped the Windows Hello PIN reset experience with the same look and feel as signing in on the web and added support for setting up and signing in with a phone number account.
 But that was limited to Home editions only and now with Windows 10 19H1 Build Company extent it to all Windows 10 Editions.

 Here Microsoft explained on their blog post:

 If you have a Microsoft account with your phone number, you can use an SMS code to sign in, and set up your account on Windows 10.
 Once you’ve set up your account, you can use Windows Hello Face, Fingerprint, or a PIN (depending on your device capabilities) to sign in to Windows 10.
 No password needed anywhere!

 If you don’t already have a password-less phone number account, you can create one in a mobile app like Word on your iOS or Android device to try it out.
 Simply go to Word and sign up with your phone number by entering your phone number under “Sign in or sign up for free”.

 And you can use password-less phone number account to sign in to Windows with the following steps: